m-omar628/MPLS-VPN--LAB/README.md

  # MPLS-VPN--LAB
-A simple demo of automating the configuration of MPLS VPN using python and Ansible.
+A simple demo of automating MPLS VPN configurations using python and Ansible.

 ### LAB overview
 ![](images/Topology.PNG)